MFajgenblat/trappingmodel/README.md

-# Code for the interval-integrated B-spline approach for temporal disaggregation presented in Fajgenblat & Neyens (submitted)
+# Code for the temporal disaggregation approach through interval-integrated B-splines

-This repository contains the code for the statistical analysis presented in:

-Fajgenblat, M. & Neyens, T. (2025).
-Temporal disaggregation through interval-integrated B-splines for the integrated analysis of trapping counts in ecology.
+This repository contains the code for the statistical analysis presented in the manuscript entitled "Temporal disaggregation through interval-integrated B-splines for the integrated analysis of trapping counts in ecology."